-- 9.1 Inspection by the Hot-dip Coater-It is the responsibility of the hot-dip coater to ensure compliance with this specification.
+- 9.1 Inspection by the Galvanizer-It is the responsibility of the galvanizer to ensure compliance with this specification.
 This shall be achieved by an in-plant inspection program designed to maintain the coating thickness, finish, and appearance within the requirements of this specification unless the inspection is performed in accordance with 9.2. - 9.2 Inspection By the Purchaser-The purchaser shall accept or reject material by inspection either through the galvanizer's inspector, the purchaser's inspector, or an independent inspector.
-The inspector representing the purchaser shall have access at all times to those areas of the hot-dip coater's facility which concern the application of the zinc-aluminum coating to the material ordered while work on the contract of the purchaser is being performed.
-The galvanizer shall afford the inspector all reasonable facilities to satisfy him that the zinc-aluminum coating is being furnished in accordance with this specification. - 9.3 Location-The material shall be inspected at the hot-dip coater's plant prior to shipment.
-However, by agreement the purchaser is not prohibited from making tests which govern the acceptance or rejection of the materials in his own laboratory or elsewhere.
+The inspector representing the purchaser shall have access at all times to those areas of the galvanizer's facility which concern the application of the zinc coating to the material ordered while work on the contract of the purchaser is being performed.
+The galvanizer shall afford the inspector all reasonable facilities to satisfy him that the zinc coating is being furnished in accordance with this specification. - 9.3 Location-The material shall be inspected at the galvanizer's plant prior to shipment.
+However, by agreement the purchaser is not prohibited from making tests which govern the acceptance or rejection of the materials in his own laboratory or elsewhere. - 9.4 Reinspection-When inspection of materials to determine conformity with the visual requirements of 6.2 warrants rejection of a lot, the galvanizer is not prohibited from sorting the lot and submit it once again for acceptance after he has removed any nonconforming articles and replaced them with conforming articles.

-- 9.4 Reinspection-When inspection of materials to determine conformity with the visual requirements of 6.2 warrants rejection of a lot, the hot-dip coater is not prohibited from sorting the lot and submit it once again for acceptance after he has removed any nonconforming articles and replaced them with conforming articles. - 9.5 The sampling plan that was used when the lot was first inspected shall be used for resampling of a sorted lot.
-By mutual agreement, the hot-dip coater is not prohibited from submitting the lot remaining after sorting and removing non-conforming articles without replacement of the nonconforming articles.
-In such case, the now-smaller lot shall be treated as a new lot for purposes of inspection and acceptance. - 9.6 Materials that have been rejected for reasons other than embrittlement are not prohibited from being stripped and recoating and again submitted for inspection and test at which time they shall conform to the requirements of this specification.
+- 9.5 The sampling plan that was used when the lot was first inspected shall be used for resampling of a sorted lot.
+By mutual agreement, the galvanizer is not prohibited from submitting the lot remaining after sorting and removing non-conforming articles without replacement of the nonconforming articles.
+In such case, the now-smaller lot shall be treated as a new lot for purposes of inspection and acceptance. - 9.6 Materials that have been rejected for reasons other than embrittlement are not prohibited from being stripped and regalvanized and again submitted for inspection and test at which time they shall conform to the requirements of this specification.